rswdch/weather-service/README.md

 ### Testing

 - **Unit Tests:** Unit tests for functionality have been performed using Jest and can be found at [weather.unit.test.ts](./openweather-api-node/src/api/weather/weather.unit.test.ts).
 - **Integration Tests:** Integration tests are written with Supertest.
 Status codes 200, 400, and 404 are checked along with functional testing of the API for the presence of the fields expected.
+Integration tests can be found in [weather.integration.test.ts](./openweather-api-node/src/api/weather/weather.integration.test.ts).
 - **Load Testing:** No load testing will be performed as the number of active users will be <10.